epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-06-11-modularized-conky.markdown

 #### Hijri Script

 Since this is not my script, I won't put it in my blog.
-But you can have alook at my dotfiles.
+But you can have a look at my dotfiles.

 *	[gitlab.com/.../dotfiles/.../dobbie/conkyhijri.sh][dotfiles-hijri]

 #### Monitoring Code

 I also port the rest code, to monitor the status of my system.
+My intention is to have a more clear indentation for conditional script.

 {% highlight lua %}
 cpu_usage = 'CPU Usage: ${cpu}% - RAM Usage: ${mem}'